urbas/bud/README.md

 $ bud Your.Project/Build
 ```

-It rebuilds every time you change a file.
+Bud will rebuild every time you change a source file.

 ## Publishing